cambiotraining/corestats/index.md

 Welcome to Core statistics!

-These sessions are intended to enable you to perform core data analysis techniques appropriately and confidently using R.
+These sessions are intended to enable you to perform core data analysis techniques appropriately and confidently using R or Python.

 -   6 lecture-practicals
 -   Ongoing formative assessment exercises